11 Best Essential Oils For Feet

 How To Use Essential Oils On Your Feet

-There are many ways to use essential oils on your feet that can be seamlessly worked into your typical body care routine.
+There are many ways to use essential oils on your feet that can be easily incorporated into your daily body care routine.
 They can also be applied to the feet multiple times a day if so desired.

-The most common method of applying essential oil on the feet is to apply directly onto the skin and massage into the foot focusing on the desired pressure points.
+The most common method of applying essential oil on the feet is to apply it directly onto the skin and massage it into the foot, focusing on the desired pressure points.

 Massage the oil into the feet until it has completely absorbed.
 This method can be done at any point in the day, but is ideal to do so at night before bed to help reduce any aches or pains.

-It is best to focus the oils on the bottoms of the feet, as that is where most of the pressure points are located and where the oil can deeply penetrate into the skin.
+It is best to focus the oils on the bottoms of the feet, as this is where most pressure points are located and where the oil can penetrate deeply into the skin.

 Other methods for using essential oils on the feet include adding them to warm water to create a foot soak.
-This method is ideal for alleviating any soreness or aches from the feet.
+This method is ideal for alleviating any soreness or aches in the feet.

-Adding a few drops of essential oils into a basin with warm water and letting the feet soak for about 20 minutes can be a weekly treatment you incorporate into your typical routine.
+Adding a few drops of essential oils to a basin of warm water and letting your feet soak for about 20 minutes can be a weekly treatment you incorporate into your typical routine.

-Essential oils can also be used with a warm compress and applied to the feet to also help relieve tension.
-The warm compress will help to soothe muscle aches, and the essential oils that are added will also impart an aromatherapy quality.
+Essential oils can also be used with a warm compress and applied to the feet to help relieve tension.
+The warm compress will help soothe muscle aches, and the added essential oils will also impart an aromatherapy quality.

-Similarly with the foot soak, adding the essential oils to the warm water will activate and release the scent into the air, to provide a relaxing, aromatic experience.
+Similarly, adding essential oils to the warm foot soak water will activate and release their scent into the air, providing a relaxing and aromatic experience.

 Best Essential Oils To Use On Your Feet And Why

-There are countless essential oils on the market for various uses and with different benefits, whether they are being used for aromatherapy or topical body care.
-However, there are certain essential oils that are going to be more beneficial for your feet than others.
+There are numerous essential oils available on the market for various uses and with different benefits, whether used for aromatherapy or topical body care.
+However, there are certain essential oils that are more beneficial for your feet than others.

 1. Peppermint Oil

-One of the first and most common oils to use on the feet is peppermint essential oil.
-As can be expected from its name, peppermint has a cooling effect that is soothing for aching muscles.
+One of the first and most commonly used oils on the feet is peppermint essential oil.
+As its name suggests, peppermint has a cooling effect that soothes aching muscles.

-Using a peppermint essential oil like this one will help to calm and relax fatigued muscles, as well as help to eliminate any odor with its minty scent.
+Using a peppermint essential oil like this one can help calm and relax fatigued muscles, while also eliminating any odor with its minty scent.

 2. Tea Tree Oil